angularsen/UnitsNet/README.md

 > The Structural Analysis Format (SAF) has been created to allow structural engineering applications to exchange data using a straight forward and simple to understand format.
 > While inspired by IFC, SAF has its benefits that it's **easily modifyable** by the end-user _(it's an xlsx file)_, **well documented** and **easy to understand**.
-> OasysUnitsNet is used by the SDK provided by SCIA to facilitate import / export between metric & imperial systems
+> OasysUnits is used by the SDK provided by SCIA to facilitate import / export between metric & imperial systems

 https://www.saf.guide
 https://github.com/StructuralAnalysisFormat/StructuralAnalysisFormat-SDK